 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil, belittling a pupil or discriminating against them in some way.
-Complaints are managed by senior staff, the headteacher and governors.
+Complaints are managed by senior staff, the Headteacher and governors.
+An explanation of the complaints procedure is included on the school website.